catalystneuro/schneider-lab-to-nwb/README.md

 Note that the dataset conversion uses multiprocessing, currently set to 4 workers.
 To use more or fewer workers, simply change the `max_workers` argument to `dataset_to_nwb()`.

-### TODOs

-There are some placeholders in the current version of the conversion that will need to be filled in by the Schneider Lab before the conversion can be completed with the full data/metadata.
-These placeholders are marked with TODOs in the code to make them easier to spot, and a list is provided below for convenience:

-* In `src/schneider_lab_to_nwb/zempolich_2024/zempolich_2024_open_ephys_recording_interface.py` Line 36,
-    channel_positions are truncated to account for the 1-channel ephys data provided in the google drive.
-Lines 36-37 will need to be removed to enable running the conversion on the full ephys data.
-* In `src/schneider_lab_to_nwb/zempolich_2024/metadata.yaml` Line 29, the mapping between subject_id and genotype is a
-    placeholder.
-Please specify the genotype for each subject, and it will automatically propagate to the NWB file.
-* In `src/schneider_lab_to_nwb/zempolich_2024/metadata.yaml` Line 51, the mapping between subject_id and sex is a
-    placeholder.
-Please specify the sex for each subject, and it will automatically propagate to the NWB file.

 ## Uploading to DANDI

 To upload the data to DANDI, follow the instructions [here](https://docs.dandiarchive.org/13_upload/), with the following changes: